Suicide attempts highlight mental health concerns in immigrant detention

 “Their consistent reason for hiding this critically important symptom was fear of the inevitable detention center response: solitary confinement and its associated humiliations.”

-Reached for comment, Jenny Burke, a spokeswoman for ICE, said first-hand accounts can provide an unreliable metric to measure whether protocol is being followed.
+Reached for comment, Jenny Burke, a spokesperson for ICE, said first-hand accounts can provide an unreliable metric to measure whether protocol is being followed.

-“What we find, typically, when individuals are remembering what they felt in the moment, there might be pieces either missing or kind of misunderstood in how they are receiving the information versus how it’s handled or what the protocol is,” Burke said.
+But Burke said ICE “is committed to ensuring that all those in its custody reside in safe, secure, and humane environments under appropriate conditions of confinement.”

-“Of course, there’s always concern that [health care providers are] following the protocol.”
+“There are multiple avenues available for detainees to report allegations of substandard care or misconduct — all allegations are taken seriously as agency personnel are held to the highest standards of professional and ethical behavior.
+When a complaint is received, it is investigated thoroughly to ensure comprehensive standards and policies are strictly maintained and enforced,” she said.

 In late February, a coalition of human rights advocates led by Innovation Law Lab, New Mexico Immigrant Law Center, Las Americas Immigrant Advocacy Center and the Santa Fe Dreamers Project delivered a letter and a report to officials within DHS, detailing the conditions described to them in conversations with more than 100 detainees at Torrance.